liferay/liferay-docs/discover/portal/articles/02-starting-site-development/03-creating-and-managing-pages.markdown

 modify the permissions on individual pages in either page group so only certain users can view them.

-Let's say we wanted to create a page only for administrators to see.
-We can do this with the following procedure:
+Suppose you want to create a page only for administrators to see.
+You can do this with the following procedure:

 1. Go to the Dockbar and select *Admin* &rarr; *Site Administration*.